Chris Taylor Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Rangers have a 4.12 team ERA that ranks 13th among all league pitching staffs.

-- Rangers pitchers combine to surrender 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Perez (7-3) gets the starting nod for the Rangers in his 19th start of the season.
+He has a 4.84 ERA in 96 2/3 innings pitched, with 62 strikeouts.

-- Dunning makes the start for the Rangers, his 14th of the season.
-He is 8-2 with a 2.91 ERA and 63 strikeouts in 99 2/3 innings pitched.
+- In his last appearance on Sunday, the lefty threw five innings against the Cleveland Guardians, allowing three earned runs while surrendering five hits.

-- In his most recent appearance on Tuesday against the Tampa Bay Rays, the righty went seven innings, allowing two earned runs while surrendering five hits.
+- In 18 games this season, the 32-year-old has a 4.84 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.